Casper233/Anchient_Days/readme_en.md

 ## Others

-This mod needs to put in both client and server.
+This mod needs to put in both client and server side.

 ## Update log

+**2022-12-24-1**
+Added following items/blocks:
+- Bronze Ingot
+- Bronze Ore
+- Deepslate Bronze Ore
+- Bronze Block
+#### These following blocks can be spawned in the world
+- Deepslate Bronze Ore
+- Deepslate Debris Ore

 **2022-12-16-1**